odhran-o-d/allosteric_reasonings/README.md

 Allosteric_reasonings
 ==============================

-This is a project to perform reasoning using distmult on the ASD dataset
+This is a project to perform reasoning on the Allosteric Database Dataset.
+This project proposes 'ChainPool' an end-to-end framework to allow for propagation of information about protein and drug structure to an bipartite portein-drug interaction graph.

 Project Organization
 ------------